apache/commons-build-plugin/README.md

 -----------------------------------
 You can download source and binaries from our [download page](https://commons.apache.org/proper/commons-commons-build-plugin/download_commons-build-plugin.cgi).

-Alternatively you can pull it from the central Maven repositories:
+Alternatively, you can pull it from the central Maven repositories:

 ```xml
 <dependency>